jashgopani/debloat-android/Readme.md

   - Git Bash ([Download](https://gitforwindows.org/) | Only for **Windows** users )
   - _Windows users_ **add adb to your PATH variable**
   - **Enable Developer Options** on your android device. (_Checkout the adb link for the same_)
+  - Download this repository / copy the script

 ## Running the script